Nidderdale & District Darts League

 The team gaining the highest number of points over the season shall be declared champions.
 Should two teams tie on the same points a deciding match should take place on a neutral board.
 The captains toss a coin for the right to start the game and then alternates.
 Should more than two teams finish the league at the top on equal points , the Committee shall decide the method of play off.

-Results of matches must be sent in by the winning team to David Ingles by the Friday immediately following matches.
+Results of matches must be sent in by the winning team to the League Secretary by the Friday immediately following matches.
 Should the result be over 7 days late, all points will be forfeited by the offending team.
 Where the results is a tie, the team winning most games is responsible for submitting the results.

 Timing and Format of Team Knockout Cup Matches.